lokapal-xyz/en/content/news/Action.md

 title: 'DAO Spotlight (Lokapal Action)'
 ---

-Lokapal Action is live: real-world engagement with DAOs through literacy, analysis, and collaboration.
+Lokapal Action is live: real-world engagement with DAOs through curated updates, analysis, and collaboration.
 Spotlighting what works—and what needs work.

 Explore the latest: